-Without undertaking to verify the same by independent investigation, we have relied upon representations of the Authority and the Commonwealth as to certain facts relevant to both our opinion and the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
-The Authority and the Commonwealth have covenanted to comply with the provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Series 2011A Bonds, including the timely payment to the United States of any arbitrage rebate amounts with respect to the Series 2011A Bonds, all as set forth in the proceedings and documents relating to the issuance of and security for the Series 2011A Bonds (the "Covenants").
+Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the Commonwealth and certain educational institutions for which projects financed with proceeds of the Bonds will be undertaken (the "Benefited Entities") as to certain facts relevant to both our opinion and the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+The Treasury Board and the Benefited Entities will covenant, prior to using any proceeds of the Bonds, to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Bonds, all as set forth in the proceedings and documents providing for issuance of the Bonds (collectively, the "Covenants").

-Based on the foregoing we are of the opinion that, under existing law:
+Based on the foregoing, we are of the opinion that: